SantDRS/project1/README.md

 # project1
-Group repository for group 1.
+Project 1 repository for group 1.